-Dubrovnik is the star in HBO’s crazily successful Game of Thrones show, representing the capital of Westeros, King’s Landing, as well as other locations such as Qarth in Essos.
+Dubrovnik is the star in HBO’s crazily successful Game of Thrones show.
+It is representing the capital of Westeros, King’s Landing, as well as other locations such as Qarth in Essos.

-Finding the shooting locations around town is actually surprisingly easy if you did pay some attention when watching the show – there’s the Pile Gate and the stairs leading up to the Jesuits Quarter as well as the striking Minčeta Tower as part of the city’s fortifications which you can all see at your own pleasure.
+Finding the shooting locations around town is actually surprisingly easy if you did pay some attention when watching the show.
+There’s the Pile Gate and the stairs leading up to the Jesuits Quarter, for example.
+The striking Minčeta Tower, part of the city’s fortifications, is also featured.